webcatalog/webcatalog-legacy/README.md

 ---

 ## How It Works
-A template Electron app is included in the `./packages/appifier/app` folder.
+A template Electron app is included in the `./app` folder.
 When the `appifier` command or programmatic API is executed, this folder is copied to a temporary directory with the appropriate parameters in a configuration file, and is packaged into an app with [electron-packager](https://github.com/electron-userland/electron-packager).

-Appifier.app is an Electron app which basically uses `appifier` under the hood to generate the apps.

 ---